Liver / Hepatic Disorders of the

 RETURN TO TOP

-Copper associated hepatopathy (CAH)
+Copper associated hepatopathy (CuAH)

-Copper PenniesThe cavalier breed has been found to be predisposed to copper associated hepatopahty (CAH).
-CAH describes excessive quantities of the metal copper (Cu) in the dog's liver.
+Of all minerals consumed by dogs, copper is the most likely to be over-supplemented, resulting in copper associated hepatopathy (CuAH).
+The cavalier breed has been found to be predisposed to CuAH.
+CuAH describes excessive quantities of copper in the dog's liver.
 Copper normally is processed by the liver into bile by certain proteins.
 When the dog's liver is unable to convert copper, it accumulates in the liver and causes inflammation, scarring of the liver, and death of liver cells.
-Symptoms of CAH rarely are evident before permanent damage to the liver's cells occur.
+Symptoms of CuAH rarely are evident before permanent damage to the liver's cells occur.

-The primary cause of CAH in cavaliers and other predisposed breeds is excessive quantities of copper found in many commercial dry dog foods.
-Beginning in 1998, the Association of American Feed Control Officials (AAFCO) recommended that minimum copper concentrations in dry foods be increased to 2.1 mg/1,000 kcal ME.
-In a 2013 article, investigators reported finding that the median concentration of copper in maintenance commercial dry foods was 4.4 mg/1,000 kcal ME, with a range from 2.3 to 9.0 mg/1,000 kcal ME.
+The primary cause of CuAH in cavaliers and other predisposed breeds is excessive quantities of copper found in many commercial dry dog foods.
+Since the AAFCO recommended that minimum copper concentrations in dry foods be increased to 2.1 mg/1,000 kcal ME, investigators have reported finding that the median concentration of copper in maintenance commercial dry foods was 4.4 mg/1,000 kcal ME, with a range from 2.3 to 9.0 mg/1,000 kcal ME.
+See this 2013 article.

 In a February 2021 article, a panel of veterinary nutritionists and hepatic specialists reported observing "Over the past 15 to 20 years, we have seen what we believe to be an increased incidence of copper-associated hepatopathy in dogs."
 They suggested that "The onset of this increase appears to have coincided with a change in the type of copper used in premixes added to commercial dog foods."
 They warned that the AAFCO's "current recommendations for copper content in adult maintenance canine diets are too high and may exceed the upper tolerability limit for some dogs, resulting in hepatic disease."

-In a November 2022 article, a team of Colorado State University researchers studied dogs diagnosed with "copper associated hepatopathy" (CAH), a build-up of copper in the liver due to the liver's inability to fully process copper ingested by the dogs in their food.
+In a November 2022 article, a team of Colorado State University researchers studied dogs diagnosed with "copper associated hepatopathy" (CuAH), a build-up of copper in the liver due to the liver's inability to fully process copper ingested by the dogs in their food.
 The researchers examined the concentrations of copper in the livers ("hepatic Cu") of 1,490 dogs in the Colorado State University Diagnostic Veterinary Laboratory database between 2010 and 2020.
 They report finding that the cavalier King Charles spaniel ranked sixth (after Doberman pinscher, corgi, Dalmatian, Labrador retriever, and West Highland white terrier) among all breeds with abnormally high hepatic Cu.
-They describe the CKCS as predisposed to CAH.
+They describe the CKCS as predisposed to CuAH.
 Abnormally high hepatic Cu symptoms are severe inflammation (necroinflammatory disease) of the liver, necrosis, and apoptosis (self-destruction of cells).
-They attribute the CAH to excessively high quantities of copper in commercial dry dog foods.
+They attribute the CuAH to excessively high quantities of copper in commercial dry dog foods.
 They concluded:

 "Therefore, high Cu in commercial dog foods and the connection to abnormally high hepatic Cu warrants reconsideration of the current regulations for dietary Cu."

 In a January 2023 article, a team of Angell Animal Medical Center (Boston, Mass.) clinicians diagnosed a cavalier with superficial necrolytic dermatitis and successfully treated him with copper chelation therapy.
 The dog intially had high liver enzymes.
 Ultimately the CKCS was diagnosed with copper-associated hepatitis.
-A month after the diagnosis of CAH, the dog developed hyperkeratosis (a thickening of the outer layer of the skin) on his foot pads and ulcers on his feet, legs, and rectum.
+A month after the diagnosis of CuAH, the dog developed hyperkeratosis (a thickening of the outer layer of the skin) on his foot pads and ulcers on his feet, legs, and rectum.
 Superficial necrolytic dermatitis was diagnosed at that point.
 They clinicians treated the dog with the copper chelation agent penicillamine designed to remove excess copper from the blood system.
 This drug was successful in improving the skin lesions over a period of a few months, after which the lesions returned.
 The dog was switched from penicillamine to stonger copper chelation agent, trientine, followed by the addition of zinc acetate, and the skin conditions improved.

 In a November 2023 article, a team of Israeli researchers and Dr. Penny J. Watson reported finding copper-associated chronic hepatitis (CuCH) in 12 cavaliers.
 They listed a variety of common symptoms, including decreased appetite, diarrhea, vomiting, portal hypertension, ascites, increased transamination (degradation of essential amino acids), and elevated biliary enzyme concentrations.
 Six of the dogs (50%) had 3 or more abnormalities in measures of liver function, including hypocholesterolemia, hypoalbuminemia, hyperbilirubinemia, decreased urea concentration and hyperammonemia.
 All of the dogs were homozygous negative for the COMMD1 deletion mutation reported in Bedlington terriers, but 9 of them (75%) were homozygous positive or heterozygous for the ATP7B mutation reported in Labrador retrievers.
 The median copper score was 3/5.
 They found "marked architectural distortion by regenerative nodules, severe, often bridging, fibrosis, moderate inflammatory infiltrate, biliary ductular reaction and rare necrosis."
 Where liver fibrosis was significant, copper accumulation was most conspicuous within regenerative nodules.
 They treated the dogs with copper chelation, and anti-inflammatories and antioxidants, which resulted in normalization of alanine transaminase activity in 5 of 6 dogs, including resolution of ascites and liver function abnormalities in one dog.
 The remaining 7 dogs died despite or without chelation therapy.
 They concluded: